amarhen/plot_fits/README.md

 ## How to use the code

 To use this code, first the options have to be edited in the code, and then run.
+Typically you should only be editing lines 520 and below.

 The `plot_fits.py` file is the code itself, and it includes a working example of how it should be used.
 The best way to make sure that you can use the code is to reuse the example I provide with your own files and custom options.